-Each File contains two four-page lessons which present and practise Grammar, Vocabulary, and Pronunciation with a balance of reading and listening activities, and lots of opportunities for speaking.
+Each File contains two four-page lessons that present and practice Grammar, Vocabulary, and Pronunciation with a balance of reading and listening activities, and lots of opportunities for speaking.
 Every two Files (starting from File 2), the B lesson ends with a Video Listening section.
 All lessons have clear references to the Grammar Bank, Vocabulary Bank, and where relevant, to the Sound Bank at the back of the book.